Laundry Room Pantry Combo Ideas Orange County FL

 Laundry Pantry Room Combo Orange County FLThe laundry pantry room combo thrives on excellent organization and materiality choices that bridge the gap between handling food and handling soiled clothing.
 It’s a space where durability meets domestic calm, demanding surfaces that are easy to clean on both sides of the functional divide.

 When designing the pantry section, prioritize accessibility.
 Deep shelves are problematic for reaching items in the back.
-Instead, opt for adjustable shelving or, better yet, full-extension gliding baskets for dry goods like flour, sugar, and canned vegetables.
+Rather, choose customizable shelves or, better yet, floor-to-ceiling drawers for dry goods like flour, sugar, and canned vegetables.
 This makes inventory management significantly simpler.

 A thoughtful touch in this combo room is incorporating a designated spot for less frequent tasks.
 If space allows, a small, pull-out ironing board mounted underneath a countertop or built into the cabinetry saves significant floor space and keeps the room feeling uncluttered when not in active use for either laundry folding or pantry stocking.